 In this article, we will discuss the different aspects of leadership, from development initiatives to employee impact.
 In this way, you can better understand your role as a leader as well as determine how to hone the future leaders of your company.

 Leadership Profiles Statistics

 What is a leader?
 By definition itself, leaders are at the forefront and are in charge of ensuring that the people behind them follow the directions they set.
-They often are seen as beneficiaries of higher education, have reached middle-aged, and are more well-off than their subordinates.
+They often are seen as beneficiaries of higher education, like a business management degree, have reached middle-aged, and are more well-off than their subordinates.

 - As of 2018, there are an estimated 14.9 million Americans that occupied management positions, comprising 8.68 million men and 6.23 million women.